 A hand sewer is a professional who sews textile goods by hand.
 Many hand sewers make clothing, while others focus on curtains, upholstery and other fabric goods.
-Although many tasks formerly done by hand sewers are now automated by giant mechanical looms, hand sewing is still invaluable in many applications, including embroidery, beading and bespoke clothing creation.
+Although many tasks formerly done by hand sewers are now automated, hand sewing is still invaluable in many applications, including embroidery, beading and bespoke clothing creation.

 What does a Hand Sewer do?

 Hand sewers sew by hand, plain and simple.
-The most common tasks performed by a hand sewer include creating patterns, cutting out the pieces and sewing them together to create clothing and home goods.
+Some common tasks performed by a hand sewer include creating patterns, cutting out the pieces and sewing them together.
 Hand sewers are in great demand in the quilting industry; many also work in alterations.
 Many types of clothing, such as formal gowns, suits and tuxedos, may be purchased "off the rack" but need to be tailored for a perfect fit; most of these alterations are delicate and must be done by hand.

-Hand sewers are also in demand in the fashion industry, where they create intricate beading designs and add embroidery by hand; a hand sewer may also make custom corsets.
-Corsetry is a difficult and complicated art that requires a fine aesthetic eye, a steady hand and a knowledge of materials science; hand sewers who work in this field must be comfortable working with various boning materials and know the tensile strength of various fabrics used in corset fabrication.
+Hand sewers are also in demand in the fashion industry, where they create intricate beading designs and add embroidery by hand.
+A hand sewer may also make custom corsets.
+Corsetry is a difficult and complicated art that requires a fine aesthetic eye, a steady hand and a knowledge of materials; hand sewers who work in this field must be comfortable working with various boning materials and know the tensile strength of various fabrics used in corset fabrication.
 Mistakes in such calculations may cause a corset to burst open during wear.

 Hand sewers often create and customize clothing patterns and design custom clothing for couture customers.
-Materials science is helpful here, as well; the sewer must know the properties of many different fabrics and the applications for which they're best suited.
+Excellent knowledge of materials is essential for this job.
+As well, the sewer must know the properties of many different fabrics and the applications for which they're best suited.
 Furthermore, the sewer must understand the client's body type and select fabrics and flattering designs based on that information.
-To that end, a hand sewer must also be a diplomat; clothing size and body type are very emotional issues for many people, and a hand sewer may need to explain, as tactfully as possible, why a certain fabric or certain cut of clothes is not flattering for the client.
-This can be a formidable challenge.
+To that end, a hand sewer must also be a diplomat; clothing size and body type are very emotional issues for many people, and a hand sewer may need to explain, as tactfully as possible, why a certain fabric or a certain cut of clothing is not flattering for the client.